View free policies procedures examples from all manuals. No obligation, no credit card!

 “We will just have to make do.”
 If you hear this then you know you are questioning your resources.
 Give the wrong task to the wrong person and you are impacting your project.
 This usually happens because we lack enough experienced resources.

-There you have it, the top ten project management failures.
+There you have it, the top ten causes of project management failures.
 Individually, you might be able to manage around any single cause but taken collectively, you will have a colossal project management failure.
 In fact, any two could seriously impact any project.
-Don’t let this happen to you; learn how to prevent the…
+Don’t let this happen to you; learn how to prevent project management failures.

 - Bad Communications